chongguang/phenix-challenge/README.md

 For calculating `ventes` or `ca` for the past 7 days, it is difficult to load 7 days' transactions into memory in the same time.
 So we aggregate directly from the calculated files of each day.
 This solution is not always accurate but use much less memory.

 The object `DataGen.scala` has been created for generating big files for testing purpose.
-It programme has been tested and is able to deal with files of 10+ million transactions, but failed for 17+ million transactions under the constraint of 512M of memory.
+It programme has been tested and is able to deal with files of 5+ million transactions under the constraint of 512M of memory.
+One potential improvement is to aggregate a transaction once it is read from file.
+The reason is that the Source Object is lazy but applying the toList() function loads everything into memory.